 Applicants must complete Project Work Plan.
 This Project Work Plan identifies measurable goals and objectives, activities and services, the responsible parties and a timeline.
-Completed plans should (1) identify the project's top goals and objectives (this must include at least one goal for the required youth development/youth prevention and intervention PPA); (2) identify how the top goals will be achieved in terms of the activities, responsible staff/partners, and start and end dates; and (3) provide goals and objectives with a clear relationship to the need and intent of the grant.
-Applicants must use the Grant Work Plan provided within the Proposal Package at the end of this document.
-The form cannot exceed two (2) numbered pages and does not count toward the eight (8) numbered page limit for the Proposal Narrative.
-Proposal Work Plan document to be submitted is provided within the Proposal Package.
+Completed plans should (1) identify the project's top goals and objectives; (2) identify how the top goals will be achieved in terms of the activities, responsible staff/partners, and start and end dates; and (3) provide goals and objectives with a clear relationship to the need and intent of the grant.
+Applicants must use the Grant Work Plan provided within the online Proposal Submittal Application.